vplesko/OrbLang/docs/pages/04_operators.md

 };
 ```

 Unlike all the other operators we've seen here, `&&` and `||` are not special forms - they are macros.
-They are defined in **base.orb**, which is why we needed to import it.
+They are defined in **base.orb**, which is why we needed to import this file.

 Just like comparison operators, `&&` ands `||` perform short-circuiting.